 A common spice with a sweet but spicy flavor, ginger root is often used in cooking.
 However, its common purposes extend to the world of medicine as well.
-Considered a calming spice, ginger is used to treat a variety of conditions ranging from gastrointestinal distress to arthritis.
+Considered a calming spice, ginger root tonic is used to treat a variety of conditions ranging from gastrointestinal distress to arthritis.

 Typically described as aromatic, pungent and spicy, ginger is a spice often used in Asian stir fries as well as several fruit and vegetable dishes.
 Readily available in most grocery stores, ginger is a common herb with a variety of purposes.

 The rhizome or underground root is the part of the spice that is actually used from the plant.
 This root typically appears yellow to white or red in color and is covered with a brown skin.
 While previously used almost singly in treating gastrointestinal issues, current research has expanded the applications of ginger to include a much wider variety of conditions.

 This delicious and spicy tonic is comprised of only 3 ingredients, ginger, lemon and cayenne.
 The combination of the three ingredients helps reduce pain and inflammation.
 It also boosts the immune system, relieves heartburn, increases energy, aid digestions, increases low libido, and eases nausea and motion sickness.
 It is best taken first thing in the morning before a meal but can also be consumed in the afternoon if need be.

 - 1/8 teaspoon of Himalayan or Celtic Salt

 - Rinse the ginger root and use a grater or food processor to mince it.